svetly-todorov/MemMachine/evaluation/README.md

 # Benchmark Evaluations: A Guide to Testing Your MemMachine

 Welcome to the MemMachine evaluation toolsets!
-We've created two simple tools to help you measure the performance and response quality of your MemMachine instance.
-You can use both of these to get a LoCoMo score for your system.
+We've created a simple tool to help you measure the performance, response quality of your MemMachine instance, and generate a LoCoMo score for your system.

-- **Episodic Memory Tool Set:** This tool measures how fast and accurately MemMachine performs core episodic memory tasks.
+**Episodic Memory Tool Set:** This tool measures how fast and accurately MemMachine performs core episodic memory tasks.
 For a list of specific commands, check out the [Episodic Memory Tool Set](./locomo/episodic_memory/README.md).
-- **Episodic Profile Agent Tool Set:** This tool is designed to evaluate the speed and quality of MemMachine's Profile Agent.
-For a list of specific commands, check out the [Episodic Profile Agent Tool Set](./locomo/episodic_profile_agent/README.md).

 ## Getting Started